- Cyber Security Services

 - Contact Us

-A SOC report stands for System & Organizational Controls.
-These reports are internal control reports that outline the services that are being provided by a service organization and the controls related to the service that is being offered.
+System & Organizational Controls (SOC) reports are internal control reports that outline the services that are being provided by a service organization and the controls related to the service that is being offered.
 This provides valuable information to potential customers and allows the service organization to build trust and confidence around their service offerings.
+A Service Auditor's Report can help a service organization to:

 A SOC 1 report examines internal controls at a service organization that impact a user entity’s (your customers) controls over financial reporting.
 This report is only to be issued when an auditor of your customer needs to gain comfort with your controls to be able to issue audited financial statements.
 This report can only be used by the auditors of user entities and user entities’ management.

-The first important step is to review the customer scope of the AT 101 SOC 2.
-Compass will review the existing control environment and supply guidance with management’s description of controls.
-The importance of this step is to become familiarized with the company and the personnel, systems and business processes involved in delivering these products and services to their customers.
-Compass will evaluate existing controls in areas such as infrastructure, software, people, procedures, and data.
+The first step is to review the customer scope of the SOC report.
+Compass IT Compliance will review the existing control environment and supply guidance with management’s description of controls.
+The importance of this step is to become familiarized with the company and the personnel, systems, and business processes involved in delivering these products and services to their customers.
+Compass IT Compliance will evaluate existing controls in areas such as infrastructure, software, people, procedures, and data.

-Compass will provide the necessary clarity around required remediation work prior to your organization’s AT 101 SOC 2 engagement (Type 1 Report).
+Compass IT Compliance will provide the necessary clarity around required remediation work prior to your organization’s SOC engagement.